pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 <<RCC5>>
 @
 ```

+#### Taxonomic Names

+In our conceptual view of the world taxonomic names are symbols (Symbol) for
+real world taxa in the language of the [semiotic triangle]
+(https://de.wikipedia.org/wiki/Semiotisches_Dreieck).
+Taxonomic names play a
+dual role in our system as they are also references (Begriff) of taxonomic
+name usages.

 #### Taxon Concepts

 In a nutshell a taxon concept is a scientific theory about a taxon.
 In our